 Other seasonings only depend on your personal choice.
 You can add chili flakes, spices, oregano, and parsley to leave a fresh flavor, while the balsamic vinegar brings a tangy flavor to the taste.

-Knowing about pizza and spaghetti sauce, it’s not surprising to get confused.
+Knowing about pizza and spaghetti sauce, getting confused is not surprising.
 The only reason is that the sauces share a few similarities.

 Ingredients are Alike.